Policy on ownership of Dutch ships

 In 2012, the RCE was given the responsibility and funding for action on Dutch-owned shipwrecks.
 In response, it drew up an implementation programme, with the aim of organising projects to gather new knowledge of our maritime heritage overseas.
 We also want to raise as much awareness as possible of the importance of this heritage, and share what we know about it.
 We focus mainly on persuading heritage organisations in other countries to help protect and manage Dutch wrecks in their waters.
 Several projects have been launched since 2012, in Cuba, Brazil, Suriname, Australia and other countries.

-The Dutch-owned Shipwrecks Sub-programme is directly related to the Shared Cultural Heritage Programme, but it is more wide-ranging.
-The shared cultural heritage encompasses museum collections, built and archaeological heritage, cultural landscapes and archives.
+The Dutch-owned Shipwrecks Sub-programme is directly related to the International Heritage Cooperation Programme (formerly Shared Cultural Heritage Programme), but it is more wide-ranging.
+International heritage cooperation encompasses collections, built and archaeological heritage, cultural landscapes and archives.
 It also includes non-material things like stories and customs.
-Shared Cultural Heritage policy shares similar objectives in terms of knowledge transfer and capacity-building.
-However, it is limited to a number of priority countries: Australia, Brazil, India, Indonesia, Japan, the Russian Federation, Sri Lanka, South Africa and the United States.
+International Heritage Cooperation policy shares similar objectives in terms of knowledge transfer and capacity-building.
+However, it is limited to a number of priority countries.

 Guidelines on shipwrecks